Cross-Repo Architecture

 Each Repo Has Its Own

-CLAUDE.md, .claude/rules/, .ai/config.yaml (project conventions), pipeline instances (different YAML, bound to the correct repo), and installed plugins (same dx plugins but configured per-project).
+CLAUDE.md, .claude/rules/, .ai/config.yaml (project conventions), and installed plugins (same dx plugins but configured per-project).
+The worker pipeline clones the target repo dynamically so it picks up that repo’s conventions at runtime.

 Solution